gurjindersinghkhalsa/JavaScriptBasics/README.md

 console.log(null == undefined); // true

 //Null Variables
-const movieTitle = null
+//null and undefined are a falsy means When cast to a boolean, the value becomes 'false' const movieTitle = null
 // The 'not' operator implicitly
 // casts movieTitle to a boolean value const movieHasNoTitle = !movieTitle console.log(`The movie does not have a title: ${movieHasNoTitle}`)
 Output: The movie does not have a title: true

 ```
 - boolean - type has two literal values: true and false in lowercase
 - number - represent both integer and floating-point numbers